 The end of the Chaumet tenure and allowed Daniel Roth to pursue ambitions of his own, in 1989, Daniel Roth decided to establish his own manufacture.
 The rise of the independents was almost renaissance like Roth was one of the pioneers in this newfound era of ‘freedom’, other honourable names such as Svend Andersen, Franck Muller, F. P. Journe, Roger Dubuis played a crucial role in allowing this movement to flourish.
 Interestingly, Roth was able to carve out his own design language that made most of his pieces instantly recognisable.
 There were subtle cues and nods to Breguet’s work in his designs although what made Roth’s instantly distinguishable was his double-ellipse case, the difference polished facets found on the case, and the unique construction of the case was ahead of its time.

-This double-ellipse white gold Daniel Roth measures 41mm x 38mm in diameter and 11.40mm in thickness.
+This double-ellipse stainless steel Daniel Roth measures 41mm x 38mm in diameter and 11.40mm in thickness.
 The unique shape of the modernised case along with the addition of the downward slopping lugs allows this ‘large’ sized Daniel Roth to offer unparalleled comfort on the wrist.
 The dial features a sharply executed Salmon pinstripe guilloché pattern, which complements the light, brushed chapter ring with roman numerals.
 The time only function can be easily distinguished from the chronograph complication due to the variety of the hands.
-The sub-dials found at both 3 and 9 o’clock are solely used for the 30 minute and 12 hour chronograph counters, the larger anchor shaped hand found at 12 o’clock is used for the seconds, once the chronograph is activated.
+The sub-dials found at both 3 and 6 o’clock are solely used for the 30 minute and 12 hour chronograph counters, the larger anchor shaped hand found at 12 o’clock is used for the seconds, once the chronograph is activated.
 The use of arrow-shaped hands are used to indicated the hours and minutes and the sub-dial placed at the 9 o’clock marker is used as a 60-second counter.
 The dial is signed “DANIEL ROTH” at 12 o’clock and “SWISS MADE” at 6 o’clock, the individual number of the watch is placed on the case-back.
 Additionally, the outer dial features 12 silver plots found above the roman numerals.

 Brand: Daniel Roth